-More and more enterprise-sized organizations are realizing the benefits of cloud computing, resulting in a continued growth of the technology across multiple industries.
+More and more enterprise-sized organizations are realizing the benefits of cloud computing, resulting in the continued growth of technology across multiple industries.
 They’re finding out they can easily store vast amounts of data, enjoy 24/7 support, and enable their IT professionals to focus on other business tasks.
 The following statistics make it clear that this technology isn’t going away any time soon:

 - The global public cloud computing market is expected to reach $258 billion this year and $370 billion in 2023.